 - 3/4 cup brown sugar

-- Preheat oven to 325F and grease an 8×8 pan with nonstick cooking spray.
+- Preheat oven to 350F and grease a 9×13 inch brownie pan with non-stick spray.